alkeshbharati/Stock-Market/README.md

 3. In Linux, see /var/log/nginx/access.log and /var/log/nginx/error.log for normal and error log files.

-Website is hosted , url is given below
+# Website is hosted , url is given below
 - http://zeropixel.in/ALKESH/LATEST/login.php

+# Screenshots